qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 Handling broken file paths
 ==========================

+When opening a project, QGIS may fail to reach some data sources due to unavailable service/database, or to a renamed or moved file.
-When the path to a data source is wrong, QGIS opens the :guilabel:`Handle Unavailable Layers` dialog.
+QGIS then opens the :guilabel:`Handle Unavailable Layers` dialog, referencing the unfound layers.
-You can double-click in the :guilabel:`Datasource` field or click :guilabel:`Browse` to fix the path.
+You can:

+* Double-click in the :guilabel:`Datasource` field, adjust the path of each layer and click :guilabel:`Apply changes`;
+* Select a row, press :guilabel:`Browse` to indicate the correct location and click :guilabel:`Apply changes`;
+* Press :guilabel:`Auto-Find` to browse the folders and try to automatically fix all or selected broken path(s).
+Be aware that the browsing may take some time.
-It is possible to continue working with your project with the broken path by clicking :guilabel:`Keep Unavailable Layers`.
-Your layer is then displayed in the :guilabel:`Layers` panel, but without any data until you fix the path using the |indicatorBadLayer| :sup:`Unavailable layer!` icon next to it in the :guilabel:`Layers` panel, or :guilabel:`Change Data Source...` in the layer contextual menu.
-To fix the broken path automatically click :guilabel:`Auto-Find`.
-Be aware that in this version of QGIS the browsing takes some time.
+* Ignore the message and open your project with the broken path(s) by clicking :guilabel:`Keep Unavailable Layers`.
+Your layer is then displayed in the :guilabel:`Layers` panel, but without any data until you fix the path using the |indicatorBadLayer| :sup:`Unavailable layer!` icon next to it in the :guilabel:`Layers` panel, or :guilabel:`Repair Data Source...` in the layer contextual menu.
-Another possibility is to |deleteSelected| :guilabel:`Remove Unavailable Layers`.
-As the last step, click :guilabel:`Apply changes`.

-When a layer path has been fixed, QGIS scans through all other broken paths and tries to auto-fix those that have the same broken file path.
+  With the :guilabel:`Repair Data Source...` tool, once a layer path has been fixed, QGIS scans through all other broken paths and tries to auto-fix those that have the same broken file path.
+* |deleteSelected| :guilabel:`Remove Unavailable Layers` from the project.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE